How To Generate Electrician Leads With PPC Search Ads

 In addition to setting a budget for each individual keyword, you'll also need to set an overall PPC budget.
 This will help you determine how much you're willing to spend on your electrician PPC campaigns each month.

 Keep in mind that your overall budget will fluctuate as your campaigns evolve and you may need to adjust your budget periodically as you add new keywords or make other changes to your campaigns.

 Once you have your budget solidified, it's important to track your results and adjust accordingly.
 If certain keywords aren't performing as well as you'd hoped, don't be afraid to cut them from your campaign.

 Likewise, if you find new keywords that are generating leads and sales, you’’ want to increase your bids to take advantage of the opportunity.

 By continuously monitoring and adjusting your keyword budget, you can ensure that your electrician PPC campaigns are both effective and affordable.

 Overwhelmed With PPC Budgeting?
 Smart Bidding Can Help

 Think about it this way: if someone searches for "electric car repair," they're probably not looking for an electrician but rather an auto repair shop.
-By including “car” as a keyword negative in your PPC strategy you can make sure that your ad isn't shown to people who aren't looking for electrician services.
+By including “car repair” as a keyword negative in your PPC strategy you can make sure that your ad isn't shown to people searching for that term.

 Electrician PPC Reporting and Tracking